Caleb D. Phillips

 The Phillips laboratory studies metagenomic and genomic evolution underlying mammalian function.

-Our work in genomics devolves from our interest in understanding how evolution of gene expression explains functional differences across lineages.
+Our work in genomics stems from our interest in understanding how evolution of gene expression explains functional differences across lineages.
 We are particularly interested in post-transcriptional regulation during craniofacial development.
-We are currently working in the mouse model to develop a catalog of regulatory targets of the RNA-binding protein, Musashi-2, a protein we have shown to be mandatory for normal craniofacial development.
+We are currently working in the mouse model to define regulatory targets of the RNA-binding protein, Musashi-2, a protein we hypothesize to be an important regulator of craniofacial development.

 - Phillips CD, Hanson JD, Wilkinson J, Koenig L, Rees E, Webala P, Kingston T (2017) Microbiome Structural and Functional Interactions across Host Dietary Niche Space.
 Integrative and Comparative Biology.
 57(4):743-755.